archy-linux/archy-dwm/README.md

 # Anas Elgarhy's dwm
-## My fork from dwm 🍴, with a loat of a beutaful patches 🥰
+## My fork from dwm 🍴, with a lot of beautiful patches 🥰

 ![dwm screenshot](./screenshots/dwm-0.1.0-6.2.png)
 ![dwm and alacritty](./screenshots/dwm_bpytop_and_ufetch-0.1.0-6.2.png)